 USDOT’s Role in Rural Transportation

-In support of its overall mission and strategic goals, the Department administers a large portfolio of funding and financial assistance programs to maintain and improve the Nation’s transportation network.
-Each year, the Department awards billions of dollars in discretionary grants to fund safety improvements and innovative transportation solutions across the United States.
+In support of its overall mission and strategic goals, the Department administers a large portfolio of funding and financial assistance programs to maintain and improve the nation’s transportation network.
+The Department awards billions of dollars in discretionary grants each year to fund mobility and safety improvements and innovative transportation solutions across the United States.

 USDOT is committed to improving infrastructure and addressing other challenges to improve safety outcomes in rural communities, increase quality of life for rural residents, and fuel American economic competitiveness.

 With this goal in mind, USDOT’s Rural Opportunities to Use Transportation for Economic Success (ROUTES) seeks to address disparities in rural transportation infrastructure by developing user-friendly tools and information, aggregating USDOT resources, and providing technical assistance.